 - 1 teaspoon baking soda

-- 8 tablespoons 1 stick unsalted butter* (not margarine) at room temp
+- 8 tablespoons unsalted butter 1 stick, softened to room temperature

 - 8 tablespoons vegetable shortening